-Herbes de Provence is a blend of herbs and (sometimes) spices that are used in the cuisine from Provence in France.
+Herbes de Provence is a blend of herbs and (sometimes) spices that are used in the cuisine of Provence in France.
 Like most other herb or spice blends, the ingredients used vary so that there is no one flavor profile; instead, its taste depends on the maker’s preferences.
 Despite the variability, cooks usually choose from the same set of ingredients so that there is some consistency in the flavor profile.
 You will find that — as with any classic, complex blend — there are rules to how you use it.
 You follow these rules if you want to get the most from the blend.
 Here are some of the rules for using herbes de Provence.

 Do use herbes de Provence for a twist on the traditional dry rub for grilling or roasting.